BreenMS/Quantify-RNA-editing-from-bam-file/README.md

 Contact: michael.breen@mssm.edu <br />

 PART 1.
 Identify and quantify RNA editing in each mapped bam file <br />
 Our code for quantifying RNA editing events uses a series of inter-linked perl scripts.
-There are four scripts, which initate the pipeline.
-The most effecient way to run these scripts is to set up a shell script so as to run each script sequentially. <br /> <br />
+There are four scripts that initate the pipeline.
+The most effecient way to run these scripts is to set up a shell script so as to run each script sequentially (e.g. see Rscript_1_callEditing.R). <br /> <br />

 Step 1.
 [Step1_Query_Editing_Level.pl].<br />
 This script will call RNA editing sites and compute editing rates across the genome for each site listed in a large RNA editing database.
 The user must specifiy three input files: <br />